freenandes/prez/list/docs_design.md

 ---

-#### Changed
+#### Changed things

-- Moved the Documentation Home Page
+- Documentation Home Page placement
 - Main website → Documentation websites
 - Kept link from Main Website Home Page

 #### Gained

-- Documentation Home Page feels similar to the product documentation
+- Documentation Home feels similar to the product documentation
 - Navigation patterns are the similar
 - Feels like the same space
 - Feels whole and professional